DUNE/computing-training-basics-short/_episodes/05-quiz-storage-spaces-data-mgmt.md

 The questions will be available on the [timetable][indico-timetable] as an [attachment](https://indico.fnal.gov/event/54191/sessions/20499/attachments/155051/201830/Quiz_storage_spaces_and_data_management_20220512.pdf).

-Dr. Herner will provide insight to the correct answers.
+Drs.
+Kirby and Timm will provide insight to the correct answers.

 <!--